sframe-wg/sframe/draft-omara-sframe.md

 ### Key Rotation
-Because the E2EE keys could be rotated during the call when people join and leave, these new keys are exchanged using the same E2EE secure channel using to exchange the initial keys.
+Because the E2EE keys could be rotated during the call when people join and leave, these new keys are exchanged using the same E2EE secure channel used in the initial key negotiation.
 Sending new fresh keys is an expensive operation, so the key management component might chose to send new keys only when other clients leave the call and use hash ratcheting for the join case, so no need to send a new key to the clients who are already on the call.
 SFrame supports both modes

 #### Key Ratcheting
 When SFrame decryptor fails to decrypt one of the frames, it automatically ratchets the key forward and retries again until one ratchet succeed or it reaches the maximum allowed ratcheting window.
 If a new ratchet passed the decryption, all previous ratchets are deleted.